-This module is optional for all students but becomes core once selected.
+This module is optional but becomes core once selected.

 Is there a placement component to the module?
 Please provide details.
 No Will the module be delivered in collaboration with another organisation?
 Please provide details.
 All institutions What percentage of the module will be taught in Welsh?
 Please outline examples, e.g. mentorship or personal tutoring, etc)?
 100%